srichard0305/AStarPathFinding/README.md

 ## A* PathFinding

-This program was created to showcase the classic A* pathfind algorithm found in video game AI.
-The user selects the start and end goals for the ant character.
-The user also places the type of terrian for the ant to cross over.
-There is open terrian, grass, swap, and obstacle, each with a different cost value.
+This program was created to showcase the classic A* pathfinding algorithm.
+The user selects the start and end goals for the ant character, as well as placing all the terrian on the 16x16 grid.
+There are 4 types of terrian open, grass, swap, and obstacle, each with their own cost value.

 ![screenshot](https://github.com/srichard0305/AStarPathFinding/blob/main/screenshot.PNG?raw=true "screenshot")

+## Install
+Download the jar file in the lib folder and run.
+Need a JRE to run this jar file.